iljaSL/Get_Next_Line/README.md

-<h3>GNL is a function which allows me to to read a line ending with a newline character from a file descriptor.
+<h3>In this Hive Helsinki project I created a function which allows me to to read a line ending with a newline character from a file descriptor.
 I included it to my C library, libft.
 It will be playing an important role in my future Hive Helsinki projects.</h3>

 <h4>How to install:</h4>